neilime/zf2-twb-bundle/README.md

 [![Total Downloads](https://poser.pugx.org/neilime/zf2-twb-bundle/downloads.png)](https://packagist.org/packages/neilime/zf2-twb-bundle)
 [![Dependency Status](https://www.versioneye.com/user/projects/5294fa9d632bac5a67000046/badge.png)](https://www.versioneye.com/user/projects/5294fa9d632bac5a67000046)

-NOTE : If you want to contribute don't hesitate, I'll review any PR.
+# Helping Project

+If this project helps you reduce time to develop and/or you want to help the maintainer of this project, you can make a donation, thank you.

 <a href='https://pledgie.com/campaigns/26667'><img alt='Support the project' src='https://pledgie.com/campaigns/26667.png?skin_name=chrome' border='0' ><br/></a>

-# Introduction

-__TwbBundle__ is a Zend Framework module for easy integration of the [Twitter Bootstrap v3.*](https://github.com/twbs/bootstrap).

 # Contributing

 If you wish to contribute to TwbBundle, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+NOTE : If you want to contribute don't hesitate, I'll review any PR.

 # Demonstration / example